howardmann/Tutorials/README.md

 # Tutorials
-Index and summary of tutorials and guides written by Howie Mann
+Index summary and links to tutorials and guides written by Howie Mann

 ## JavaScript notes
 - [**Functional JavaScript**](functional_js.md):